nerdai/arc-finetuning-st/README.md

 human-level reasoning on this benchmark to LLMs.
 Specifically, this app enables the collaboration of LLMs and humans to solve an ARC task; and these collaborations can then be used for fine-tuning the LLM.

+The Solver itself is a LlamaIndex `Workflow` that relies on successive runs for which `Context` is maintained from previous runs.
+Doing so allows for an effective implementation of the Human In the Loop Pattern.

 [example ARC task]